Lisbon in one day

 Having a drink in Bairro Alto is definitely one of the things to do.
 Bairro Alto is a well-known area to go for drinks (and dinner).
 It’s full of little pubs where you can get a drink and join your friends in the streets.
 Even though you can stay inside, it is more common for you to see everyone standing on the streets chatting and enjoying the night.

 I also highly recommend you to take a look at our Best Day in Lisbon package.
 When we visit a new city for a short amount of time, we want to make sure we don’t miss out on anything important!
 We want to see and do as many things as possible.
-To fully enjoy and discover Lisbon in one day, my best advise would be to hang with the locals.
-They love the city and know it by heart!
+To fully enjoy and discover Lisbon in one day, my best advice would be to hang with the locals.
+They love their city and know it by heart!

 By spending some time with locals, you get to explore the city and know its history but also to understand Portuguese lifestyle!
 When in Lisbon, you also should not forget to taste our Ginjinha, a delicious cherry liquor, and try at least one of our many different codfish dishes!